fatmac78/photon_generator/README.md

 ## Usage

-An example of the usage of the library may be found in the included test cases.
+An example of the usage of the function in the library may be found in the included test cases.
 The tests may be run as follow:

 ```shell script
 python -m pytest